 Lean years… Next Year’s… I went through it all.
 In 2006, I was out of Canada, teaching English in Seoul, South Korea.
 I said to my friends before I left home, “You watch.
 I am going to leave this country and the Oilers are going to win the Stanley Cup this year.”
 I was nearly a prophet.
 The Oilers hit that run.
 I working at a school in a suburb of Seoul and I finished work at 8:30pm every night.
 I would blast very loud Rage Against the Machine into my ears to get myself pumped up on the 45 minute subway ride from that Korean school to a bar called The Rocky Mountain Tavern that played hockey playoff games on delay to a packed house of hockey starved foreigners every evening.
 I spent those two months of paycheques in that bar in Seoul, South Korea, watching the Edmonton Oilers grind through processed teams all the way to game seven of the Stanley Cup final.

 I was a ringleader in the bar during that run and I had a nightly ‘Who’s-Gonna-Score-the-Game-Winning-Goal’ pot.
 I would scream ‘Oh Canada’ with anthem singer Paul Lorieau, and 100 other transplanted mostly-Canadian hockey fans in the bar.
 Ryan Smyth, Chris Pronger, Dwayne Roloson, Ales Hemsky…they were getting the job done.
 Everyone I knew at home was following the run and I could not check my email all day long because of game spoilers wanting the share their glee with me, writing about the score of the delayed game I would be going to watch as if it was live.
 My coworkers were also following the run with me based on my enthusiasm and I had to silence them from telling me any results.
 The energy in the Rocky Mountain tavern of Seoul was electric for two months and my life as a fan was incredible until that last possible night of the 2006 playoffs.
-I would watch my Oilers win three series that they were not expected to win be in that bar every second night that they were playing as I watched the games and consumed Korean beer.
+I would watch my Oilers win three series that they were not expected to win and I would be in that bar every second night to catch every game they played while I watched the games and consumed Korean beer.

 The subway in the city of Seoul stopped running at midnight, but I was watching my team so I would miss the last possible train to get myself back to my house.
 A $35 cab ride home was not feasible so I would party until the end of each game and then head to a local bath-house where I would pay $5 and be given a yoga mat that I would pass-out on until about 8am.
 Then I would catch a morning subway home and nap until noon.
 At 1pm I would head to the school to teach English.
-Then on the following night I would do it all again.
-That was my routine for two straight months following this team.
+That evening I would get a night of rest.
+Then on the following night I would head to the Rocky Mountain Tavern to do it all over again.
+That was my routine for two straight months of following this team.
 Two months worth of paycheques… And the team went as far as they possibly could, and they lost in game seven of that Stanley Cup Final.
 I shared a cab home that night.
 I will never forget how depressed I was on that drive.
 I did not talk to the others in the car.
 The Oilers losing that game seven was like being stabbed in the heart.
 It was like being in love with a beautiful woman and everything was so perfect and we were so great together and we had said we would be in love forever and then one day she comes home and says, “I do not love you anymore.
 I love the Carolina Hurricanes.”